natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Type%20T-1.md

 * Universal- The stock belt, contains a split of armour piercing and armour piercing incendiary rounds
 * AP- Contains predominantly armour piercing rounds
-* API- Contains predominantly armour piercing incendiary rounds
+* API- Contains predominantly incendiary rounds

 Even if it's not by a large margin, the API rounds do deal the most damage, structurally and internally.
 They also do the most damage to aircraft as well, a good burst on target will usually take out most of the weak biplanes the {{PAGENAME}} will most likely be coming across in the low ranks.
 To maximise the effectiveness of the guns, stay at a close range, as past around 750 m or so the guns really struggle to do any meaningful damage.
 The firing arcs of the two turrets are not very versatile either, to fire with both turrets the {{PAGENAME}} needs to be shooting either directly ahead or behind, at either side of the boat only one turret will be able to fire, leading to a tiny amount of damage output.
 [[File:Type T-1 4.jpg|left|thumb|429x429px|The Type T-1, destroying an enemy boat with depth charges ]]